Levrault/reflux-redux-how-they-can-live-together/README.md

-That pretty much all.
+That's pretty much all.
 I made a demo accessible at [this page](https://guitarlove.github.io/reflux-redux-how-they-can-live-together/)